JolifantoBambla/parametric-l-systems/DOCUMENTATION.md

 The camera orbits around the center of the scene and can be controlled via the mouse: to change the camera's orientation click the left mouse button and move the mouse.
 The mouse wheel controls the camera's zoom level.
 The active iteration of each L-system instance in the scene can be controlled by a corresponding slider in the user interface.
+If an iteration has not yet been evaluated by the system, this is done on the fly.
+Since everything is done on the main thread this may cause a temporary drop in performance.
+Evaluated iterations are cached by the system until the active scene is replaced.
-Requires WebGPU to be supported by the browser.
+The viewer requires WebGPU to be supported by the browser.

 ## Documentation